-For composite video, S-Video, and component video.
+For composite video, S-Video, component video, and certain signals from the HDMI port only (EX51/EX71 only).
 Turn this setting on to convert interlaced signals into progressive signals (best for moving images).
 Leave the setting Off for still images.